-You always have a tub hanging out in the back of your fridge.
+First up: What is hummus?You always have a tub hanging out in the back of your fridge.
 But did you know that it’s actually ridiculously easy to make this buttery spread yourself?
 In its most basic form, this Middle Eastern and Mediterranean staple is just chickpeas (cooked and mashed) mixed with tahini, olive oil, lemon juice, salt and garlic.
 But you can get creative by adding more ingredients to change the flavor profile.
 Spicy avocado hummus, anyone?
 Or why not try sweet potato hummus?
 Once you’ve whipped up your dip of choice (or grabbed some more from the grocery store), then all you need to do is decide how to enjoy it.
 We’re here to help.

 1. Spread it on a sandwichMaking lunch?
 Swap not-so-great-for-you butter or mayo for healthy, protein-packed hummus instead.
 We especially love adding a layer on whole-grain bread and then topping it with crunchy veggies (like cucumber, peppers and tomatoes) and some salad.
 The hummus helps keep everything in place while adding a velvety texture to your sammie.
 Or give your usual avocado toast a fancy upgrade by smearing a thin layer of hummus on first and then adding our favorite green fruit.
 Breakfast of champions, coming right up.

-If you’ve been limiting your hummus consumption to savory dishes only, you have no idea what you’ve been missing.
+2. Bake with itIf you’ve been limiting your hummus consumption to savory dishes only, you have no idea what you’ve been missing.
 This delicious dip’s earthiness actually works surprisingly well in baked goods and desserts, especially in chocolate recipes.
 Try subbing hummus for some of the fat in your favorite brownie recipe (just a few tablespoons should do it, don’t go crazy).
 The chickpea spread will help the brownies retain their moisture while adding a hint of umami to the finished dish.
 Or why not try this spiced hummus cake with vanilla yogurt frosting?
 (Just make sure to use plain hummus, OK?)

 3. Use it as a dipYou knew this one already, right?
 Not so fast.
 Crackers and carrot sticks are great, but don’t limit yourself to the standard (read: boring) vessels for dipping.
 Get creative and make hummus the centerpiece of a gorgeous crudités platter filled with ingredients that guests can actually get excited about.
 Think: